 - What jobs have you had over the years?

 - What portion of your practice is devoted to criminal cases?

-Are there really big differences between appellate lawyers?
+Are there considerable differences between appeal attorneys?

 How much should I expect to pay for an appellate lawyer?
-Should I pay a flat fee or an hourly?
+Should I pay a flat fee or hourly?